Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 # ML: Introduction to Data Preprocessing and Feature Engineering
-Machine learning algorithms expect data in a clean, numeric, consistent format, but as we have seen in Python 100, real datasets rarely arrive that way.
-Preprocessing makes features easier for models to learn from and is required for most `scikit-learn` workflows.
+Machine learning algorithms expect data in a clean numerical format, but real datasets often do not arrive that way. *Preprocessing* data for machine learning makes features easier for models to learn from, and is required for most `scikit-learn` workflows.
+This assumes the data has already been cleaned up using techniques used in Python 100 (for instance, missing data has been handled).

-This lesson will be a review of many concepts from Python 100, which are secretly very important for Machine Learning.
 We will cover:

 - Numeric vs categorical features
 - Feature scaling (standardization, normalization)